 When can we expect to see improvements in our relationship?

 There is no specific timeline for healing.
 The improvements you see will depend on how much effort you and your partner are willing to put in during therapy and outside of sessions.
 By completing weekly homework assignments and coming to each session prepared with topics and goals to discuss, you’ll likely see positive changes more quickly.
 Your therapist can help facilitate your growth and development, but ultimately, it’s up to you to make the changes you want to see in your relationship.

 You Can Strengthen Your Relationship Through Couples Therapy

-If you and your partner are interested in learning more about couples counseling, you can schedule a free 15-minute consultation through our website.
-When you’re ready to book your first session, you can schedule a consultation here or call our practice at 214-612-7475.
+If you and your partner are interested in learning more about couples counseling, you can schedule your appointment through our website.
+When you’re ready to book your first session, you can schedule using the link here or for questions or assistance call our practice at 214-612-7475